feathersjs/docs/help/faq.md

 ## How do I create custom methods?

-One important thing to know about Feathers is that it only exposes the official [service methods](../api/services.md) to clients.
-While you can add and use any service method on the server, it is __not__ possible to expose those custom methods to clients.

-Feathers is built around the [REST architectural constraints](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_constraints) and there are many good reasons for it.
-In general, almost anything that may require custom methods or RPC style actions can also be done either by creating a [custom service](../api/services.md) or through [hooks](../api/hooks.md).

-The benefits (like security, predictability, sending well defined real-time events) so far heavily outweighed the slight change in thinking required when conceptualizing your application logic.

-Examples:
+Feathers is built around the [REST architectural constraints](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_constraints) reflected by its standard service methods.
+There are many benefits using those methods like security, predictability and sending pre-defined real-time events so you should try to structure your application as services.
+For example:

 - Send email action that does not store mail message in database.